Azure/bicep-registry-modules/avm/res/resources/deployment-script/README.md

 ### Parameter: `primaryScriptUri`

 Uri for the external script.
 This is the entry point for the external script.
-To run an internal script, use the scriptContent instead.
+To run an internal script, use the scriptContent parameter instead.
 - Required: No
 - Type: string